favour-olumese/ECX_30DaysOfCode/README.md

 * Input: "I need to get this done ASAP."; Output–> ["ASAP"]
 * Input: "SMH.
 The NPF is really a joke!"; Output–> ["SMH", "NPF"]
 * Input: "LOOOL.
-I thought you were at KFC"; Output–> ["LOOOL", "KFC"] (Note: An "acronym", for our purposes, is defined as any continuous sequence of UPPERCASE LETTERS, not separated by a whitespace or a symbol.)
+I thought you were at KFC"; Output–> ["LOOOL", "KFC"] (**Note:** An "acronym", for our purposes, is defined as any continuous sequence of UPPERCASE LETTERS, not separated by a whitespace or a symbol.)

 [Execute code](https://replit.com/@favourolumese/ECX30DaysOfCodeDay13#main.py)

 ### Day 14
 #### Guess the Number

-##### Task
+##### Task:
-You are to ask a user to guess a number between 1 and 50.
+* You are to ask a user to guess a number between 1 and 50.
-The user has a maximum of 5 tries.
+* The user has a maximum of 5 tries.
-If the user guesses wrongly, provide an error message indicating whether their guess was above or below the actual number.
+* If the user guesses wrongly, provide an error message indicating whether their guess was above or below the actual number.
-If the user guesses correctly, congratulate them and show the number of attempts they had.
+* If the user guesses correctly, congratulate them and show the number of attempts they had.
-If the user exhausts all their tries, tell them they have exhausted their tries and end the game.
+* If the user exhausts all their tries, tell them they have exhausted their tries and end the game.
 E.g.:
 ```text
 > enter a number